TheRaytracers/freecad-povray-render/doc/Supported.md

 - [x] Compound
 - [x] Extrude (only sketches as base)

-The macro doesn't support AngleN (Angle, Angle1, Angle2, etc.) for cylinder, sphere, cone, torus and ellipsoid
+The workbench doesn't support AngleN (Angle, Angle1, Angle2, etc.) for cylinder, sphere, cone, torus and ellipsoid

 ### Boolean